push-chain/push-chain-remix-workshop/PushChain/1-deploy-contracts/README.md

 1. From Solidity using contract helpers

-- See `1-contract-helpers-solidity/UEAFactoryDemo.sol` for how to use the on-chain UEA Factory interface to discover the origin of the caller.
+- See `3-contract-helpers-solidity/` for how to use the on-chain UEA Factory interface to discover the origin of the caller.
-- Example interface calls: `getOriginForUEA(address)` and `getUEAForOrigin(UniversalAccountId)`.

-1. From JavaScript using client helpers
+2. From JavaScript using client helpers

-- See `2-contract-helpers-js/` for scripts that resolve origin <-> UEA mappings:
+- See `4-contract-helpers-js/` for scripts that resolve origin <-> UEA mappings.
-  - `getOriginForUEA.js`
-  - `getUEAForOrigin.js`

 These helpers let your dApp attribute actions to the correct origin chain and address.

 ## Deploying to Push Chain

 Push Chain behaves like any other EVM for deployment.
-Typical flows (e.g. Hardhat, Foundry, Truffle, Remix) work out of the box.
+Typical flows (e.g. Remix, Hardhat, Foundry) work out of the box.
 Just configure Push Chain RPC and chain info, and deploy.

 1. Configure your tool with Push Chain RPC
    - Add Push Chain network to your deployment config (RPC URL, chain ID, currency symbol, etc.).